fusion2222/datracker/README.md

 DaTracker aggregates simple statistics about the company and its workplaces.
 So far managers can create issues for employees, assign them, track them, etc.

-## I still dont get the point of this project

-How many times you mean by-the-way some people from the business?
-I do often.
-Sometimes they are not aware how effective can work be  automated.
-If this project will be publicly running on server, it can be showcase of such process automatization (sending notification to supervisor, generate pdf documents, etc..), so people can see in realtime.
-Right on mobile phone.
-And if they like it, sounds like potential clients are coming!

 ## Before you continue
 The project is still under development, and will be actively developed.
 There is still a lot work to do, so any contributors will be welcome.